mikependon/RepoDB.NET/pages/features/batchoperations.md

 }
 ```

-> The default value of the `batchSize` is 10.
-The value can be seen at [Constant.DefaultBatchOperationSize](/class/constant).

 The library will then create the packed-statements that is executable in one-go.
 In the case above, the library will create the following SQL statements that is batched by 100.

 ```csharp